gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Readers are expected to be familiar with the terms and concepts related to the DTLS protocol {{RFC6347}} and with the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}}.

-Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
+Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCORE profile of ACE {{I-D.seitz-ace-oscoap-profile}}.

 Readers are expected to be familiar with the terms and concepts related to the IPsec protocol suite {{RFC4301}}; and with the IPsec profile of ACE {{I-D.aragon-ace-ipsec-profile}}.